chrisruffalo/simple-ssl/README.md

 SimpleSSL aims to change that by creating a clean, fluent, and descriptive API.
 If you want to get started keep reading.
 If you aren't persuaded then just [skip ahead to the section for skeptics](#skeptical).

+### Wait, what?

+This whole thing started when I realized that it was *easier* to use Java to call into the JRuby to use the OpenSSL bindings that had been written for JRuby (jruby-openssl).
+I replaced 480 lines of Java on a project with around 300 lines of combined Java/Ruby code.
+That
+*included* the code required for bridging between Java and JRuby.
+(The actual Ruby code was only 119 lines.)

 If you think that **any of this** means that I hate the guys over at [Bouncy Castle](https://www.bouncycastle.org/) well, [you're wrong!](#lovethecastle)

 <br/>